genny-project/alyson-v7/README.md

 - LNK_THEME: Indicates that the child is a **Theme** base entity.
 - LNK_ASK: Indicates that the child is an **Question Sets**.

-***Important:*** *While Themes are linked to Frames, they aren't actually applied to Frames directy, but instead are applied to a specific Panel based on the value of the Link.*
+***Important:*** *While Themes are linked to Frames, they aren't actually applied to Frames directy, but instead are applied to a specific Panel based on the value of the Link.
+To attach a Theme to the Frame, use the linkValue **WRAPPER**.*

 The **Panel** the child will be linked to is defined by the `linkValue` field.
 The valid values are **NORTH**, **SOUTH**, **EAST**, **WEST**, **CENTRE**, and **FRAME**.

 If **FRAME** is  supplied, the Theme will be applied to the Frame itself, not any of it's **Panels**.